davidkazlauskas/IsItFast/README.md

 Benchmarks for templatious library to test performance for specific compilers.
 [![Build Status](https://travis-ci.org/davidkazlauskas/IsItFast.svg)](https://travis-ci.org/davidkazlauskas/IsItFast)

 Compile and run this project to find out how good templatious library will perform on your compiler.
-TEMPLATIOUS_DIR enviroment variable
+TEMPLATIOUS_DIR enviroment variable should be defined.

 ~~~~~~
 export TEMPLATIOUS_DIR=<path to templatious library>